tarun-palisetty/connect4/README.md

     v) Game Outcome

-    	This call can fetch the game outcome
+    	This call will fetch the game outcome

     	Method: GET